CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-06.md

 1. Once it is ready, click on the Test Report and you will be able to see the detailed Dashboard in the Cloud Discovery.

    ![Enter Your Password](./media/tr17.png)

+## Review

+In this lab, you:
+- Enabled the Microsoft Defender for Cloud Apps feature in Microsoft Defender for Endpoint.
+- Configured Cloud Discovery with Enforce App Access.
+- Created and uploaded a snapshot report from Blue Coat Proxy logs.
+- Viewed and analyzed the generated Cloud Discovery dashboard.

+## You have successfully completed the lab.
+Click on Next to Continue